MontiCore/monticore/docs/BestPractices-Symbols-Scopes.md

   ```
   grammar F {
-    Blubb extends Blaa = "blubb" Name;
+    Blubb extends Bla = "blubb" Name;
   }
   ```
   would for example be illegal, because the conservative extension paradigm enforces `AnotherNT` to be included in `Blubb` as well.
-* To allow individual reuse of symbol `BlaaSymbol` we recommend to restructure its definition into an interface that does not preclude create syntax and only a minimal constraint on the abstract syntax.:
+* To allow individual reuse of symbol `BlaSymbol` we recommend to restructure its definition into an interface that does not preclude create syntax and only a minimal constraint on the abstract syntax:

   ```
   grammar E {
     symbol interface Bla = Name;
-    Bla2 extends = "bla" Name AnotherNT;
+    Bla2 implements Bla = "bla" Name AnotherNT;
   }
   grammar F {
-    Blubb extends Blaa = "blubb" Name;
+    Blubb implements Bla = "blubb" Name;
   }
   ```

-* Please note that MontiCore allows for a nonterminal to implement multiple interfaces.
+* Please note that MontiCore allows that a nonterminal implements multiple interfaces.
 However, only one of them may carry the `symbol` keyboard property, because the newly defined symbol then is also a subclass of the inherited symbol (in Java).